 Posted: February 20th, 2014 | Author: Dmitry Zaytsev | Filed under: Features, PhoneGap | Tags: features, PhoneGap | Comments Off

-Many mobile apps use GPS sensor to track current location.
+Many mobile apps use GPS sensors to track a user’s current location.
 For example, it could be a ride sharing app, fitness app, or a delivery app.
-This post shows how to build such app in Appery.io.
-The app tracks current location via device’s GPS sensor and stores the location into a database.
+This post shows how to build such an app in Appery.io.
+The app tracks your current location via the device’s GPS sensor and stores the location into a database.

 This is the app UI:

 The GPS location is determined every 15 seconds (you can change the interval).
 The location is shown in the app and also saved into a cloud database.
 Because this is a native app (with PhoneGap), the app will continue tracking the location even if in the background or with the phone screen locked.

 To try this app, download the app backup and create a new app from it.
 Keep in mind that you do need to build a binary file and install it on the device for testing.